ArdaYildiz1/SecuRent/README.md

 * Navigate to the backend directory: cd backend
 * Install dependencies: mvn install
 * Run the Spring Boot application: mvn spring-boot:run
+# User Manual
+There are 4 different stakeholders in the system.
+Each has different use cases and user manuals.
+* Tenant: User logs in to the system via entering his/her credentials in the login page.
+The tenant can **dasd
 # Contributers
 * Arda YILDIZ
 * Mustafa Kaan KOÇ